Description: St. Joseph's Altar: Luncheon in honor of St. Joseph

 Contact: Julie Cook at [email protected]

-Description: Assist with Sacrament Preparation Retreats (also listed as a potential Ongoing Project) **HIGH SCHOOL ONLY**
+Description: Assist with Sacrament Preparation Retreats **HIGH SCHOOL ONLY**

 Date: Varied, contact for more information